ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/using-istio-for-service-mesh.md

 kubectl get pod nginx -n test -o yaml
 ```

 On inspection, you will find that a container called `istio-proxy` is running in the pod.
-This is the sidecar container that was injected by istio.
+This is the sidecar container that was injected by Istio.

 ### Step 5: Clean Up